Funerals set for most of Louisville’s bank shooting victims

 According to Elliott’s obituary, a funeral service is set for 3 p.m.
 Friday at Broadway Baptist Church in Louisville, followed by a private burial.
 The same day, Eckert’s visitation will be held from 10 a.m. to 3 p.m. followed by a funeral service at Northside Christian Church in New Albany, Indiana, just over the Kentucky border from Louisville, according to her obituary.

-Barrett’s visitation will be held from 3 p.m. to 8 p.m.
+Barrick’s visitation will be held from 3 p.m. to 8 p.m.
 Friday at Ratterman Funeral Home, and a funeral Mass will be held at 10 a.m.
 Saturday at Holy Trinity Catholic Church, both in Louisville, according to his obituary.

 Tutt’s obituary says a visitation will be held from 2:30 p.m. to 5:30 p.m.
 Sunday followed by a funeral service at Southeast Christian Church Chapel in the Woods in Louisville.